therealnicoroshi/modlist/README.md

 Leave shadows OFF in Strange Runes

-#### By default The voice for PC head tracking and Dragonborn voice over is set for Ciri.
+#### By default The voice for PC head tracking and Dragonborn voice over is set for Bella, and Female Sultry.
 This can be changed in the MCM.

 ### ❗ IT IS RECOMMENDED AT THIS TIME TO OPEN THE IN GAME MENU TO 'CONTROLS' AND CHANGE ANY KEY BINDINGS TO SUIT YOUR PERSONAL PREFERENCES ❗